pcestola/ML4CV_assignement/README.md

 ## Installation and Requirements
 This project is designed to run on Google Colab via the complete `main.ipynb` file, which automatically installs all required dependencies and downloads the necessary files.
 No manual setup is necessary.

-### **Note!**
+## Custom Library Overview
+- `./lib/train` contains routines for training, including model architecture definitions, loss functions, logging, and checkpointing.

+- `./lib/test` provides evaluation functions.
+This includes scoring functions, AUPR and mIoU.

+- `./lib/data` manages data loading and preprocessing for segmentation tasks.
+Includes a custom dataset class and synchronized augmentations classes to ensure consistency between image and mask transformations.

+- `./lib/utils` offers utility functions for visualization (e.g., displaying segmentation outputs, plotting performance metrics, and generating comparison plots).

+## Notebook Structure
-The `main.ipynb` file contains a comprehensive explanation of the project, including all necessary details about the work performed and the reasoning behind each step.
+The `main.ipynb` notebook contains a comprehensive explanation of the project, including all necessary details about the work performed and the reasoning behind each step.
 It serves as the primary guide for understanding the project and its implementation.
+The notebook is organized into the following sections:
+- **Setup**: mounting the drive, setting paths, importing libraries, and downloading weights.
+- **Dataset**: overview and preparation of the dataset, including download.
+- **Model**: construction of the model.
+- **Training**: execution of the training loop.
+- **Test**: evaluation of model performance using mIoU and AUPR metrics.
+- **Ablation Study**: additional experiments and analyses.

 However, if needed, the scripts originally used for conducting the training and testing processes (`train.py` and `test.py`) are also provided.
 These scripts require additional configuration and installation of dependencies.
 Please refer to the final section of this README for further instructions on using these files.

 ## Setup
 1. Upload the entire project folder to Google Drive.